Faith is not competing with God's choice. Faith is how His choice becomes yours.

 This is where it gets even clearer.
 Look at Philippians 1:29: "For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."

-The word there is *granted*.
+The word there is granted.
 Belief is a gift.
 Not earned.
 Not achieved.
 Granted.
-In Acts 18:27, Paul writes of those who "through grace had believed" — they believed *through grace*, meaning grace was the mechanism, the power source.
-And in Ephesians 2:8-9: "By grace you have been saved through faith.
-And this is not from yourselves; it is the gift of God."
+In Acts 18:27, Luke writes of those who "by grace had believed" — they believed by grace, meaning grace was the mechanism, the power source.
+And in Ephesians 2:8-9: "For it is by grace you have been saved, through faith — and this is not from yourselves, it is the gift of God."

 Even your hand that receives the gift — even that was opened by God.
 The Greek word Paul uses is ἐχαρίσθη (echaristhē), which means not just "enabled" but "graced" or "donated."
 Your faith isn't something you summoned from within yourself.
 It was given to you.
 The hand didn't create the gift; it simply received it.
 And God even made the hand capable of receiving.